carmenbianca/report-liferay/report.md

 cannot be paraphrased in this report.
 Suffice it to say, the non-compliant code is reworked in such a manner that it is no longer non-compliant.

+@liferay-outbound also references how to make sure whether third-party code is permissible.
+Paraphrased: One must identify all the licenses of the third-party code, and verify whether they are on a pre-approved list.
+FOSSology and ClearlyDefined are approved methods of detecting the licenses, with the caveat that the score in ClearlyDefined must be 87% or above.

 #### Where in the process does Liferay lose the most time? {-}

 Matija identified two time gaps: